Water supply and sanitation in Japan: Water resources and climate change

-While Japan is not a water-stressed country per se, water availability varies substantially between years, seasons and regions leading to regular and serious water shortages.
-On average over the period 1971–2000, water resources in Japan stood at 420 km3 per year.
-At 3,300m3 per capita and is below the global average.
+While Japan is not a water-stressed country per se, water availability varies substantially between years, seasons and regions, leading to regular and serious water shortages.
+On average over the period 1971–2000, water resources in Japan stood at 420 km^{3} per year.
+This comes to 3,300 m^{3} per capita, which is below the global average.
 On the Pacific coast where most Japanese live, 70–80% of rainfall occurs during only four months, i.e. the summer monsoon from June to July and the typhoon season from August to September.
 On the coast of the Sea of Japan the winter monsoon brings heavy snowfall from December to February.
 National droughts occur about every 10 years in Japan, in addition to more frequent regional droughts.
 During the drought in 1994 the piped water supply of 16 million people had to be restricted.
 It is expected that the severity of droughts will increase because of climate change which will reduce the amount of water stored in the form of snow, increase evaporation from reservoirs and reduce rainfall.
 Most of the water for domestic use comes from surface water.
 About 45% of the total comes from reservoirs regulated by dams, while 27% comes directly from rivers, 1% from lakes and 4% from river beds, totaling 77% from surface water.
 23% of domestic water supply comes from groundwater, which is over-exploited in parts of the country.